nextapps-de/flexsearch/README.md

 ## Fast-Boot Serialization for Server-Side-Rendering (PHP, Python, Ruby, Rust, Java, Go, Node.js, ...)

+> This is an experimental feature which probably might drop in future release.
+You're welcome to give some feedback.

 When using Server-Side-Rendering you can create a different export which instantly boot up.
-Especially when using Server-side rendered content, this could help to restore an index on page load.
+Especially when using Server-side rendered content, this could help to restore a __static__ index on page load.
+Document-Indexes aren't supported yet for this method.

 > When your index is too large you should use the default export/import mechanism.